My biggest money mistake times three

 I’ve made plenty of money mistakes over the years, but there’s one that has been a consistent, long-term issue for me.
 (But somehow I’ve only just NOW recognized that it’s been an issue.)
 What is it?
 Not paying attention to my money.
 Let me give you a few examples of how this has affected me.

-2. Not tracking profits, losses & expenses on a regular basis.
-That applies in so many areas, but I’m thinking mainly of small business.
+2. Not tracking profits, losses & expenses regularly.
+That applies in so many areas, but I’m thinking mainly of small businesses.
 It may “feel” like you’re making money when the checks come in, but if you’ve spent more than that already on expenses & taxes, you’re losing money.
-Even if you aren’t, maybe ending up with the equivalent of $3.14 per hour for a 60-70 hour work week isn’t such a hot deal.
+Even if you aren’t, maybe ending up with the equivalent of $3.14 per hour for a 60-70 hour workweek isn’t such a hot deal.

 3. Not doing enough (or most times any!) research.
 I’ve taken other people’s investment advice without doing any research way too often.
 Sometimes this was because their investment advice also came along with a gift of money, and I figured they knew what they were doing.
 But many times it was just because I didn’t feel like doing any or was “too busy”.
 Laziness is not a good investment strategy.
 Neither is making generating money a low priority.